 An undergraduate degree in health sciences is preferred including exposure to the following areas: biology, anatomy, physics, genetics, child development, psychology, and physiology.
 The GRE is not required.

-Our Orthoptic curriculum includes didactic course work with Regions Hospital School of Ophthalmic Technology in St. Paul, MN and clinical work at the University of Minnesota Department of Ophthalmology and Visual Neurosciences.
+Our Orthoptic curriculum includes didactic coursework in areas such as anatomy, optics, pharmacology, surgical technique, basic ophthalmic skills, eye disease, and orthoptics.
+Clinical experience at the University of Minnesota Department of Ophthalmology and Visual Neurosciences occurs throughout the program.
 The program is associated with the University of Minnesota Medical School.
-One-on-one lectures with orthoptists, department grand rounds, division journal clubs, and division lectureships & case conferences are also included in the curriculum.
+One-on-one lectures with orthoptists, department grand rounds, division journal clubs, and lectureships & case conferences are included in the curriculum.
 During the second year, students are encouraged to give a scientific presentation at our department’s Research Day or a regional orthoptic meeting.

 Career opportunities for certified orthoptists abound as the demand for orthoptists increases every year.
 The American Orthoptic Council regulates candidate certification by conducting written and practical board examinations yearly.

 Teaching is carried out by:

 - Certified Orthoptists: Jessica Harder, Laura May, Kimberly Merrill, and Anna Schweigert.

 - Fellowship-trained Pediatric & Strabismus Ophthalmologists: Jill S. Anderson, MD, Raymond G. Areaux, Jr., MD, Susan Culican, MD, Ph.D., Sasha Strul, MD, and other departmental faculty.